 Artificial reefs have been constructed for the purpose of enhancing fish populations in Maryland's tidal waters for the past 40 years.
 The Maryland Artificial Reef Program was implemented to provide:

 - Enhanced habitats for fish and benthic organisms associated with reefs

 - Enhanced biological diversity

 - Sustainable fishing opportunities

-This project improved storm water management, cut down on the "heat island" effect, and provide membrane longevity.
+This project improved storm water management, cut down on the "heat island" effect, and provided membrane longevity.
 The green roof areas offer amenities such as picnic tables and wall seating, a trellis garden structure, shaded pavilions, walking paths and relaxing landscaping.
-This renovated space creates a relaxing outdoor atmosphere for the workforce.
+This renovated space creates a calming outdoor atmosphere for the workforce.